GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 # Values: top | bottom | center (default)
 # hero_position: bottom
 # thumbnail: thumbnail.png
-description: Wrangling your web animations is about to get much easier
+description: Wrangling your web animations is about to get much easier.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - web animation